andycasey/dotdraft/README.md

 `.draft` - a carrot for open science
 ====================================

 `.draft` is a free cloud-based service that creates a PDF highlighting changes made to your `TeX` file.
 It's integrated with GitHub so that when you push changes or create a pull request, `.draft` will link to the PDF either by a commit comment or through the [GitHub Integrations API](https://github.com/integrations).

-In the (fierce) spirit of open-source science, `.draft` will only work on public GitHub repositories.
+In the spirit of supporting open science, `.draft` will **only** work on public GitHub repositories.

 ![Built at #dotastro](http://img.shields.io/badge/Built%20at-%23dotastro-blue.svg?style=flat)